yaksh0210/MLops_Notes/ML_Basics/Readme.md

 + Unlike supervised learning, unsupervised learning doesn’t involve providing the algorithm with labeled target outputs.

 + The primary goal of Unsupervised learning is often to discover hidden patterns, similarities, or clusters within the data, which can then be used for various purposes,   such as data exploration, visualization, dimensionality reduction, and more.

++ There are two main categories of unsupervised learning that are mentioned below:

+1. Clustering
+2. Association

+**1. Clustering:**

++ Clustering is the process of grouping data points into clusters based on their similarity.

++ This technique is useful for identifying patterns and relationships in data without the need for labeled examples.

+**2. Association:**

++ Association rule learning is a technique for discovering relationships between items in a dataset.

++ It identifies rules that indicate the presence of one item implies the presence of another item with a specific probability.